 Reference: Sue Lowe, ‘Schools' Dud Giveaways Eat Computer Budgets’, Sydney Morning Herald, 5 December, 2002, p.
 9.

 Shoppers at Westfield Shopping Centres in Australia could exchange shopping receipts for points vouchers that they lodged in barrels for particular schools.
 The three schools with the most points won computers for their schools.

-In 2011, students, parents and teachers could earn points by spending money at Woolworths Australia.
-The points could then be used by schools to redeem educational resources (see advertisements).
+Students, parents and teachers can earn points by spending money at Woolworths Australia.
+The points can then be used by schools to redeem educational resources (see advertisements).

 Companies taking part in such schemes not only encourage sales of their products, but gain favourable publicity and community goodwill for their ‘philanthropy’, which comes at a very small cost.
 For example, Tesco’s corporate objectives in running its Computers for Schools scheme include enhanced corporate profile in the community, improved customer loyalty, recognition as an innovative retailer and increased sales.

 ADSA Go Green for Schools campaign seeks to align the supermarket in the UK with environmental responsiiblity when they give shoppers vouchers for using reusable bags when shopping at ADSA that can be collected for "eco-equipment" for schools.